guardtime/ksi-tool/test/TEST-README.md

 ## DEPENDECES

- * shelltestrunner - mandatory for every test.
+ * shelltestrunner - Mandatory for every test.
- * valgrind (for memory tests only, unix).
+ * valgrind - For memory tests only, unix.
+ * gttlvutil - When available extra tests for metadata and masking are performed.

 ## TEST RELATED FILES

  All files related to the tests can be found from directory `test` that is